Keyword Prominence: Is It Ranking Factor in SEO?

 Furthermore, you expect keywords related to the topic, such as “fire,” to be prominently featured, likely in the headline or initial sentences.

 This familiarity with the newspaper’s layout assists in quickly locating the desired article.
-Similarly, these principles are applicable to optimizing your website for search engine visibility.
+Similarly, these principles apply to optimizing your website for search engine visibility.

-When you input a keyword like “fire” into a search engine such as Google.
-The concept of keyword prominence dictates that the search engine examines the HTML code from the top of the webpage downward.
+When you input a keyword like “fire” into a search engine like Google, the concept of keyword prominence dictates that the search engine examines the HTML code from the top of the webpage downward.

 It identifies instances of the keyword “fire” and adjusts the website’s search engine rankings accordingly.